dougeby/IntuneDocs/intune/device-restrictions-ios.md

 In the restricted apps list, you can configure one of the following lists:

 A **Prohibited apps** list - List the apps (not managed by Intune) that users are not allowed to install and run.
 An **Approved apps** list - List the apps that users are allowed to install.
-To remain compliant, users must not install apps that are not listed.
+Users must not install apps that are not listed.
 Apps that are managed by Intune are automatically allowed.

 Users are not prevented from installing a prohibited app, but if they do so, this will be reported to you.